plus3it/watchmaker/docs/gotchas/index.md

 # Hardening "Gotchas"

-The hardening-content shipped with watchmaker includes some content that may result in degredation of the hardened-systems' user experienc.
+The hardening-content shipped with watchmaker includes some content that may result in degredation of the hardened-systems' user experience.
 We will try to document, here, those gotchas that we discover or that we are able to verify from user-submitted issue-reports.

 ```{toctree}
 :maxdepth: 1